ivandochev/aggregating-urban-heat-demand/README.md

 # Aggregating Urban Heat Demand
 The script included here aims at aggregating buildings in urban space, so that heat demand characteristics can be made publicly available without breaking data protection requirements.
+Details and logic of the algorithm can be find in the working paper:

+Dochev I., Seller H., Peters I. (2018).
+Aggregating and visualizing urban heat demand using graph theory.
+A case study from Hamburg, Germany.
+Hamburg: HafenCity University, Technical Infrastructure Systems Group.
+Working Paper.

 ## Script inputs
 - **input_layer_name**